hvdwolf/OsmAnd-UKpostcodes/README.md

-# OsmAnd-UKpostcodes
+# OsmAnd-UK postcodes
-Set of scripts to create UK-postcodes files for OsmAnd.
+Script to create a UK-postcodes POI obf file for OsmAnd.

-Here are a few scripts to create either:
-- a POI postcode file for the United Kingdom, being England, Northern Ireland, Scotland and Wales.
-- or a postcode address files per country: one for England, for Scotland, for Northern-Ireland and for Wales.
+**As of September 2017 I dropped the address files.**<br>
+They are hard to create and very slow.
+The new general search screen in Osmand is ideal for the POI OBF.
+Simply type something like 'ct14 8eu' or 'EX34 7EX' (uppercase or lowercase) in the white bar in the top of the search screen, and it will find the postcode(s).<br>

-Note that the scripts do not contain the final OsmAndMapCreator step.
-I leave that up to you (for now).
+Note that the script does not contain the final OsmAndMapCreator step.
 For the POI file you only need to create a POI index.
-For the address file(s) you need to create a map and address index.

-##With regard to the generated files:<br>
+## How to use
-### POI postcode file United-Kingdom_postcodes_poi_europe.obf<br>
+### POI postcode file United-Kingdom_postcodes_poi_europe.obf
-Simply search for one of the 1.74 million postcodes in the UK via POI search.
+Simply search for one of the 1.74 million postcodes in the UK via the white bar in the top of the search screen.
 The Postcodes are stored as user_defined_other_postcode.
 If you want to display them (always) on the map, use that POI filter.

-### \<Country\>_postcodes_address_europe.obf<br>
-Since early 2015 or so OsmAnd can work with addresses (housenumbers) without a street.
-This makes it possible to use (or actually to fake) the postcode as housenumber.
-That's exactly what has been done with the address files.
-You can either:
-- search on a postcode in a city/neighborhood as if it is a housenumber without street
-- and directly as postcode as a "Search more villages/postcode" like in all other address files.

-If you know that a postcode is somewhere in a city or suburb, you can select that city and all postcodes will appear.
-If you don't know the city, you can directly search for the postcode from the address screen.
-When you start typing a postcode like `CB1 0AH` (or `cb1 0ah`), and the "city name" is not in the index, you get the "Search more villages/postcode".

-Note that not all postcodes have a city assigned (about 56.000).
-This means that:
-- Some postcodes can't be found by city, even though you know it is in that city.
-- the total number of postcodes in the combined address files are roughly 1500 less (on 1.74 million) compared to the postcode_poi file as they simply can't be assigned.
-This might change in the future but this data is currently not available.
+*Note*: These postcodes are POIs.
+It means that you can't use the postcode address search from the address pane.
+The postcodes in that screen are real postcodes connected to addresses.<br>
+My postcodes POI file contains POIs with coordinates with the name of a postcode.
+Actually the same as searching for "Tower Bridge", "Eiffel tower" or likewise POIs.

+## How to create
-Requirements Linux/OS X/BSD: unzip, wget and sqlite3.
-Use your favorite package manager.
+Requirements Linux/OS X/BSD: python (standard installed) and sqlite3.
+Use your favorite package manager.<br>
+Requirements Windows: Python.

+  * Clone my repository or download the zip from here.
+  * Open a terminal (linux) or command box (windows).
+  * Inside the folder where you cloned or unzipped the zip file do:
+    - Windows: `python create_pc_osm.py`
+    - Linux: `./create_pc_osm.py`

+After some time you will find inside the "workdir" the file "UK_postcodes_poi_europe.osm.pbf".
+You can create your OsmAnd obf file in OsmAndMapCreator.
+  * Open the OsmAndMapCreator.bat or OsmAndMapCreator.sh
+  * Change the value "-Xmx720M" to something like "-Xmx2720M" (at least 2500M).
+  * Save the file and start the .bat or .sh
+  * Switch off all map options except "build POI index"
+  * Open the file from the workdir.
+After some time you will have the "Uk_postcodes_poi_europe.obf" of around 98~100MB in the osmand data folder.
+By default this is the folder "osmand" in your home folder.
+Copy that obffile into your OsmAnd files folder where your other maps files are also located.